Derived Foliations: De Rham algebras in the holomorphic context

 The $\s$-category obtained from the model category of holomorphic graded mixed cdga's will be denoted by $(\egrcdga)^{h}$, and will be called the $\s$-category of \emph{holomorphic graded mixed cdga's}.
-For any holomorphic cdga $A$ its de Rham algebra $\DR(A)=Sym_A(\LL_A[1])$, endowed with the mixed structure induced by the de Rham differential, obviously is an object in $(\egrcdga)^{h}$.
-More precisely, the $\s$-functor $(\egrcdga)^h \to \cdga^h$, sending $B$ to $B^{(0)}$ has a left adjoint given by $B \to \DR(B)$.
+For any holomorphic cdga $A$ its holomorphic de Rham algebra is defined using the holomorphic cotangent complex

+It is first a graded mixed cdga where the mixed structure is the de Rham differential.
+But, the de Rham differential being obviously holomorphic, $\DR(A)$ is an object in $(\egrcdga)^{h}$.
+We can state things differently, by considering the $\s$-functor $(\egrcdga)^h \to \cdga^h$, sending $B$ to $B^{(0)}$, and observe that it has a left adjoint given by $B \to \DR(B)$.
 This adjunction of $\s$-categories is moreover induced by a Quillen adjunction on the level of model categories.
 Of this adjunction we retain the following property